 Multitemporal remote sensing data provide important information when the temporal evolution of a process (e.g., crop cultivation, deforestation, urbanization, damage assessment after a disaster) has to be characterized.
 Change detection techniques analyze an image time series to identify the changes occurred between successive observation times.

-Methodological approaches: Bayesian detection and classification, finite mixture modelling, parameter estimation, joint multitemporal classification, Markov random fields.
+Methodological approaches: Bayesian detection and classification, finite mixture modelling, parameter estimation, joint multitemporal classification, Markov random fields and other probabilistic graphical models.

 Biophysical and geophysical parameter estimation